Creating and Cloning Repositories: git init vs git clone

 Adding Files and Making Your First Commit

 Initializing a repository does not automatically include your files in version control.
 Git observes the folder but waits for you to explicitly tell it which files to track.
+This deliberate approach gives you control over what enters your project history.
 You do this by staging the files with git add and then committing them to create the first permanent snapshot in the project history.

 git add .